Made For Makers: Lee Miller

-We sat down with expert boot maker Lee Miller (who apprenticed under the late, great Charlie Dunn and took over the business when Dunn retired) to learn more about what fuels his passion for crafting extrordinary custom boots and the meaning of being a Maker.
+We sat down with expert boot maker Lee Miller (who apprenticed under the late, great Charlie Dunn and took over the business when Dunn retired) to learn more about what fuels his passion for crafting extraordinary custom boots and the meaning of being a Maker.

 Working for Charlie Dunn and his crew gave me an opportunity to work with highly skilled craftspeople, passion on their knowledge to me.
 I was an eager student.

-I love making finely-crafted boots of vintage designs, mining past and brining back patterns form the golden age of boot-making, which was between 1930 and 1950.
+I love making finely-crafted boots of vintage designs, mining past and bringing back patterns form the golden age of boot-making, which was between 1930 and 1950.

 I think being able to fit someone’s feet is the most rewarding part of my job.
 Many times, people come to me because they have fitting issues and can’t find comfortable footwear.

 What is your favorite way to enjoy your coffee?
-Hot, black coffee.

 How would you describe yourself in 3 words?
-Artist.
-Craftsman.
-Bootmaker.